ionutrogojan/grouchy/readme.md

     3. Small Ui changes; - more pixelated to maintain emersion;
     4. Tool selection;  - click the icons in the left toolbar to select.
-    5. Keyboard Shortcuts; - you can also use shortcuts to select tools.
+    5. Keyboard Shortcuts; - you can also use shortcuts to select tools. v0.1e:
+    1. All the tools work as intended; - or at least better than before.
+    2. Using shortcuts will overwrite the current selected tool, but will revert to it after the action has ended; - lets hope this doesn't break.
+    3. The menu has changed a little with the introduction of 'file'; - still a work in progress.
+    4. Saving a drawing will not clear the canvas anymore; - saved the day :) .
+    5. Added icon; - grouchy :[ .
 ```

 ## Known Issues